Cambridge-Hands-On-Science/Experiments/Experiments/Physics/The Power of Friction.md

 **(Brief Description)** - See how strong two interleaved books are

-Last initially checked on 2025-01-23 by Rowan Ong (rzmo2@cantab.ac.uk) and double-checked on 2025-02-08 by Tara Doherty (ted37@cam.ac.uk)
+Last initially checked on 2025-11-29 by Daniel Eaton (de354@cam.ac.uk) and double-checked on  by

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->